 ‘Personally identifying information’ or ‘personal information’ is individually identifying information about an individual.
 This information can include—

-Client is any person, including any adult, youth, child, or family who contacts the SIMS Foundation or receives any services from the SIMS Foundation, whether those services are received by telephone, fax, electronically, or in person and whether those services are sought for themselves or for someone else.
+Client is any person, including any adult, youth, child, or family who contacts the SIMS Foundation or receives any services from the SIMS Foundation, whether those services are received by telephone, fax, electronically, or in person and whether those services are sought for themselves or for

 Staff includes all paid and unpaid staff, volunteers, providers, consultants, board members, and student interns of the SIMS Foundation.